-In FY 2021, FUSRAP met most of its performance targets.
+In FY 2022, FUSRAP met most of its performance targets.
 Funds were used to continue radiological remedial activities at the Maywood Site in New Jersey; the Shallow Land Disposal Area in Pennsylvania; properties in the vicinity of the St. Louis Airport in Missouri; the Iowa Army Ammunition Plant in Iowa; the St. Louis Downtown Site in St. Louis, Missouri; the Luckey Site in Ohio, and the DuPont Chambers Works in New Jersey.
-A targeted Time Critical Removal Action (TCRA) was performed at the Middlesex Sampling Plant Site in Middlesex, New Jersey.
+Two Record of Decisions were signed for the Middlesex Municipal Landfill, New Jersey and for the Balance of Plant Operable Unit (Niagara Falls Storage Site), Lewiston, New York.

 Approximately 108,600 cubic yards of contaminated material were removed.
 Of this amount, 36,300 cubic yards was from the Luckey Site.
-Eighty-three (398 cumulative) properties located in St. Louis, Missouri were returned to beneficial use.
+Seventy (468 cumulative) properties located in St. Louis, Missouri were returned to beneficial use.
 Remedial Investigation, remediation actions, or close out activities continued at most other FUSRAP sites.

-TABLE 9.
+Table 9.
 Formerly Used Sites Remedial Action Program